PythWare/Gokonworks/README.md

 The theme of Gokonworks is as explained above, inspired by my favorite anime but also the concept of Gokon.
 Mods are visualized as wine bottles on a shelf in the Mod Manager, when disabled they're empty but if enabled the bottle is filled like a wine bottle would be.
 Also, bottles of mods have the mod's name on the label of the wine bottle.

+As more mods are detected, the shelf will expand to allow more room for the growing wine (mod) collection.
+Use the mousewheel to scroll down as needed if the mod count gets much higher.

 When unpacking volume.dat, the Mocktail glass will gradually fill as a visual indicator of the progress

 # Modding Workflow